Student Loan refunds for Student Finance overpayment

 As such, the government's own figures suggest that 77% of students with Plan 2 loans will fail to repay some or all of their loans before they're cancelled.
 Still think there's a chance you'll repay in time?
 Use our Student Loan repayment calculator to find out for yourself.

-So, given that you're likely to leave £1,000s of your loan unrepaid, why not claim back the few hundred quid that they took from you early?
+So, given that you might leave £1,000s of your loan unrepaid, why not claim back the few hundred quid that they took from you early?

 When students see how much debt they're in after graduation, it can be easy to panic and try to pay it all off before it starts accruing more interest.